phiroict/kafka-packer-terraform-aws/README.md

 ```
  aws-vault exec home -- packer build     -var "aws_access_key=$AWS_ACCESS_KEY"     -var "aws_secret_key=$AWS_SECRET_KEY"     -var 'aws_region=ap-southeast-2'     -var 'kafka_version=2.1.1'     -var "aws_public_key=$SSH_PUBLIC_KEY_STRING"   kafka.json
 ```
+In this case you do not need to set the AWS env it is set for this call only and then removed.

 #### Script Options